Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Results and Discussion

 \subsection{Simulation results}

-We performed a detailed investigation of the VQE algorithm applied to the TIM model, testing several prominent optimization methods, ansatz structures, and entanglement configurations.
+We performed a detailed investigation of the VQE algorithm applied to the TIM model, testing several prominent optimizers, ansatz structures, and entanglement configurations.
 Our simulations revealed several important insights into the performance of optimization methods and ansatz structures, highlighting the practical advantages of the proposed QN-SPSA+PSR algorithm.
-Remember that, if not specified, the external field and coupling constants were set to the default values $h = 2$ and $J=1$, respectively.
-For the stochastic methods, which are evaluated based on seven samples.
-The source code can be found at GitHub\cite{github}.
+Unless otherwise specified, the external field and coupling constants were set to the default values $h = 2$ and $J=1$, respectively.
+For the stochastic methods, which are evaluated based on 7 samples, and the blocking condition is applied to the parameter update \cite{spall1997accelerated}.
+Additionally, 500 iterations, two-layer linear entanglement mapping, learning rate = 0.01, all angles are initiated at 0.5, and a statevector simulator is used.
+For further information and input, the source code can be found at GitHub \cite{github}.

-In Fig. \ref{method comparision}, we use the RealAmplitudes ansatz, linear and full entanglement with 2 layers, to compare six different optimizations: SPSA, QN-BDA+PSR, FD, Cobyla, QN-SPSA+PSR, and QN-SPSA$\_$SPSA.
-Noticeably, we observed that QN-SPSA+PSR outperforms Cobyla and Finite Difference methods.
-While the QN-BDA+PSR method did its job, as the theoretical prediction, showing the fastest convergence by direct use of the Fubini-Study metric tensor, QN-SPSA+PSR achieved comparable results with much lower computational overhead.
-By a small change in the gradient part from stochastic estimation to exact, we improved the performance of the inspired QN-SPSA+SPSA method, which made QN-SPSA+PSR more stable and faster convergence.
-Additionally, the classical derivative-free Cobyla exhibits a striking achievement, measuring up to QN-BDA+PSR and surpassing several algorithms while needing the least quantum overhead of cost function evaluation, one per iteration.
-That makes it a considerable method to implement in the hybrid algorithm.